galvezjosue19/AWS_Weather_Data_Collection/README.md

 ## Running the Python Script

-python src/weather_dashboard.py to run script.
-We're running this script to fetch weather data, process it, and save the results to AWS S3.
+Here, I am running the script to fetch weather data, process it, and save the results to an AWS S3 bucket.

 ![alt text](image-6.png)